How to Help

 - 9th Air Force units.
 Airfields giving the 9th Air Force units that used them.
 (Under construction)

 I recently found a great site that helps convert the old "Modified British System" of coordinates used during World War II to latitude/longitude coordinates.
 Click here to access the site.
-At some point I will convert all the coordinates and provide map links.
+I used this site to create a complete Google Map of the airfields.

 In April 1944, the War Department published Technical Manual 5-255 Aviation Engineers.
 The stated purpose of the manual reads: